travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 * Runtime to test against
 * Environment variables with which you can configure your build scripts
-* Exclusions and allowed failures
+* Exclusions, inclusions and allowed failures

 Below is an example configuration for a rather big build matrix that expands to **28 individual** builds.